ServusCarolus/tl-switch/README.md

 Then one can install TL as part of the texusers group.
 See also: https://www.tecmint.com/create-a-shared-directory-in-linux/

+# Step 1: Install Vanilla TL
+For installing vanilla TL see: https://www.tug.org/texlive/acquire.html

+**Note: Never install the symbolic links when installing vanilla TL.**

-# Step 3: Create Directories
+# Step 2: Create Directories
 We create paths for each user to create directory links:

     sudo mkdir -p /opt/tex/root